heyinterspace/samir.xyz/docs/README.md

 - **Minor Versions (0.X.0)**: Represent new chat/interaction cycles with the AI assistant
 - **Patch Versions (0.0.X)**: Individual commits within a single chat session

-### Latest Version: 4.0.0 (2025-03-23)
+### Latest Version: 4.1.0 (2025-03-24)

 Key updates in the latest version:
-- Documentation restructuring for improved AI collaboration
-- Consolidated documentation to the docs directory
+- Enhanced documentation with improved navigation structure
+- Added Outline section with descriptive links to all major sections
-- Enhanced Stack section with detailed package information
+- Reorganized Stack section into logical technology categories
-- Added Repository Overview with folder structure and naming conventions
+- Refined Repository Overview with detailed folder structure explanations
-- Added AI Model Instructions with context and five laws
-- Updated build instructions and version history information
+- Added Naming Conventions section for consistent development patterns

 For detailed changes across all versions, see the [CHANGELOG.md](./CHANGELOG.md).